 The Company principally sits within the Legal & General Retirement Institutional ("LGRI") division for governance purposes.
-For the purposes of Group reporting the company also contributes to the operating profits for other L&G divisions, in particular Legal & General Capital ("LGC").
-For the purposes of Group consolidation, the Company reports 100% into its parent Legal & General Re Holdings Limited, who ultimately reports into its parent Legal & General Group PLC as per the diagram 1.
+For the purposes of Group consolidation, the Company reports 100% into its parent Legal & General Re Holdings Limited, who ultimately reports into its parent Legal & General Group PLC as per diagram 1.